Can You Get a Loan Without a Credit Check?

 Watch for fees: Application fees, loan origination fees, late fees and prepayment penalties all increase the cost of your loan.
 Ask the lender for a transparent breakdown of all the fees associated with the loan.

-Evaluate your ability to repay the loan: Look at your budget to decide if the repayment terms are realistic.
+Evaluate your ability to repay the loan: Review your budget to determine whether the repayment terms are realistic.

-Avoid high-risk features: Loans that automatically roll over, or that require collateral, can have a devastating impact on your finances if you get behind in your payments.
+Avoid high-risk features: Loans that automatically roll over or require collateral can have a devastating impact on your finances if you fall behind on your payments.

 Read customer reviews: Trustpilot is one resource you might use to learn what people are saying; the Better Business Bureau (BBB) is another.